Blood Matters – Serious Transfusion Incident report 2017-18

 - NHS Blood and Transplant (NHSBT)

-- UK Blood Transfusion & Tissue Transplantation Services
+- Joint United Kingdom (UK) Blood Transfusion and Tissue Transplantation Services Professional Advisory Committee (JPAC)

 - British Blood Transfusion Society

 - Better Blood Transfusion (eLearning)

 - Canadian Blood Services Transfusion Medicine

 - Society for the Advancement of Blood Management

 (This may be of interest to medical members as it is specifically targeting medical specialists and asking them about their practice with regard to requesting genomics testing).